 She is mine, and I am hers!

 Savannah is such a sweet girl.
-She and my daughter have claimed each other.
-She is one that you will likely have the oppertunity to ride.
-She may not be the smoothest, or fastest horse, but she is definatly one of the kindest.
-She also LOVES cookies!
+She and my daughter claimed each other.
+She helped my daughter grow into the amazing rider she is now.
+She is also a true cookie addict.
+She really LOVES cookies!
 If you have a cookie and ask her before you give it to her, she will give you a very enthusiastic YES!
 She was the best kid horse for years!
 Although she is no longer able to carry a rider, she will spend the rest of her days with us.
 She did so much for us over the years!
 She has more than earned retirement!

 Kit is amazing.
-She is one of our best lesson, and trail horses.
+She is one of our best trail horses.
 All the kids love her, adults do too.
 She was trained for dressage before she was given to us.
 Kit really shines when she has a rider with some experience.
 That doesn't change the fact that she is great with beginners as well.
 She is even a great swimmer.
 She is a lead and tail horse too.

 Rocky is extremely social, and will do nearly anything to get your attention, especially if you have a cookie.
 A great beginner horse on the trails and fairly smooth as well.
-You are very likely to meet him if you go out for a trail ride.
+You are very likely to meet him in the barn, if you go out for a trail ride.
 He is the goofball of the herd don't be surprised if he nudges your shoulder with his nose he just wants all your attention.
 And all the treats.
 He is in semi retirement now, but he still enjoys the occasional trail ride.